chrisvfritz/prerender-spa-plugin/README.md

         // we will retry a page capture up to 10 times by default.
 You may
         // raise or lower this limit if you wish.
         maxAttempts: 10,

+        // If you have many routes, you may want to define the number of
+        // workers processing at the same time.
+        // Default is as many workers as routes.
+        nbWorkers: 5,

         // Prevent PhantomJS from navigating away from the URL passed to it
         // and prevent loading embedded iframes (e.g. Disqus and Soundcloud